davidtaing/portfolio/src/content/work/projects.md

 - I have been rebuilding this project over and over since December 2021.
 All of my previous versions were built using Next.js, React & TypeScript.
 - For this iteration, I decided to use Astro because I felt that it was the right choice for this project.
 This project will pretty much be static, so Next.js and React would be too heavyweight.
 - However Astro will allow you to use other framework's components, so that was a big selling point for me.
+- Fun Fact: This is the 7th or 8th version of my portfolio!

 **GitHub Repository**
 <a href="https://github.com/davidtaing/portfolio" target="_blank" rel="noopener noreferrer">https://github.com/davidtaing/portfolio</a>